James A. Bushnell

-James Addison Bushnell (July 27, 1826 - April 8, 1912) was a prominent American businessman and banker from Junction City, Oregon.
+James Addison Bushnell (July 27, 1826 - April 8, 1912) was an American businessman and banker from Junction City, Oregon.
 He also served as president of the Board of Regents of Eugene Divinity School (EDS) from 1895, when it was founded by Eugene Claremont Sanderson, until his death on April 8, 1912.
 It is now named Bushnell University in his honor.
 He was buried in Luper Pioneer Cemetery northwest of Eugene, Oregon.

 Travels to Oregon

 Bushnell was born in New York on July 27, 1826.
 He crossed the plains in the spring of 1852 to Oregon and then on to California.
 He departed for home in July 1853 via ship from San Francisco and across Nicaragua to New York to Missouri to get his family, only to discover they had already left for Oregon.
 He then returned to Oregon via ship from New York across Panama, back to Portland where he joined them in Springfield in October 1853.
 Thus, he covered over 10,000 miles in less than 120 days.
 His first wife, Elizabeth C. Adkins, whom he married in September 1849 in Missouri and who died in January 1868 in Junction City, was part of the "Lost Wagon Train of 1853" that came over the Cascades via the Elliott Cutoff.
 He married his second wife, Sarah E. Page in April 1870.